- Chart

 Strengths

-- Global integrated operations with extensive infrastructure.
+- Global integrated operations across the energy value chain

 Weaknesses